JaydenElliott/gstreamer-rs-toolbox/README.md

 **This repo is currently in progress**

 A collection of resources I found useful when writing custom gstreamer plugins in Rust.
-Anyone deep enough in the gstreamer ecosystem knows how painful it can be to find up to date documentation or examples.
+Anyone deep enough in the gstreamer ecosystem knows how difficult it can be to find up to date documentation or examples on specific plugins/tools.
+Written as a place to store all the useful resources, tools and snippets I find, I hope this can help some others also.

+⚙️ Feel free to update the list with any resources you might have with a PR ⚙️

 ## Table of contents